 Robert T. Schofield

 Robert Schofield is a partner in Whiteman Osterman & Hanna’s Labor and Employment Law, Education, and Litigation, Arbitration and Mediation Practice Groups.
 His areas of expertise include public and private sector labor and employment issues, education law, and general litigation, as well as State Court practice.
-Mr. Schofield has been with Whiteman Osterman & Hanna LLP since 2000.
+Mr. Schofield has been with Whiteman Osterman & Hanna LLP since 2000 and currently serves as one of the Firm's co-managing partners.

 - Negotiation and administration of public and private sector collective bargaining agreements.